domricciardiphoto/adv-dev/README.md

 Up to 40 digital pages\
 Unlimited (non dynamic) pages\
 Icons are catagory sectioned\
-Custom Icons can be used\
+Custom Icons can be used

-##### 1: CSS is in progress of being updated with additional layout options.
-Additional CSS classes and updates being pushed to main file soon as proven fully stable

-##### 2: Looking to increase speed on the Dynamic image used pages.
+##### 1: Looking to increase speed on the Dynamic image used pages.
 The load is sequencial and not immediate.
 This has to change

-##### 3: Revising the menu UI to accomidate 30+ pages
+##### 2: Revising the menu UI to accomidate 30+ pages

 ---